 This organisation offers support to people affected by melanoma.
 It has a free phone line available 24 hours a day that is run by volunteers who have personal experience of melanoma.
 It also has a network of people affected by melanoma who it can put you in touch with.
 It organises support meetings every few months at various places in the UK.

 Tel: 0808 171 2455

-This organisation provides information about cervical cancer and run a helpline staffed by volunteers who have had experience of cervical cancer or abnormal cervical cells.
+Jo's Trust is a charity who provide information about cervical cancer.
+They run a helpline staffed by volunteers who have had experience of cervical cancer or abnormal cervical cells.
 It also has a confidential medical enquiry service.
 The website has an online forum where you can exchange experiences and information with others who have cervical cancer.

 Helpline: 0808 802 8000